dominicarrojado/dominicarrojado.github.io/posts/local-development-setup-for-react-and-typescript-projects.md

 ## Introduction

-This is a guide on how to setup a local development for [React](https://reactjs.org/) and [TypeScript](https://www.typescriptlang.org/) projects.
-This also involves extensions and libraries that helps us save time and energy when writing our code.
+This is a guide on how to set up a local development for [React](https://reactjs.org/) and [TypeScript](https://www.typescriptlang.org/) projects.
+This also involves extensions and libraries that help us save time and energy when writing our code.

 ## Prerequisites